AndriaJandieri/AndriaJandieri/README.md

 # Hey, I'm Andria 👋
-I love building stuff — apps, games, robots, (sometimes furniture 😆) and random projects that spark my curiosity... basically everything!
+I love building and repairing stuff — apps, games, robots, electric devices (sometimes furniture 😆) and random projects that spark my curiosity... basically everything!
 Passionate about designing solutions that simplify what once seemed complicated or even impossible.
 Time is limited, but curiosity is endless...
 <!--